vleung07/blackjack/README.md

 # Blackjack
 This program is a single page, web-based game of blackjack with a win-loss counter.
 As it is web based, it can be easily run by anyone, as long as they have a browser.
-Check out demo.mp4 to see it in action!
+Check out Blackjack Demo.mov to see it in action!

 It is made using only HTML and javascript, while images are sourced externally from stock images.